zooko/smalloc/README.md

               .-----. .-----.  .-----. .-----.     .-----. .-----.
     10        | eac | | flh |  | eac | | flh | ... | eac | | flh |
               .-----. .-----.  .-----. .-----.     .-----. .-----.
+     ^-- slots that we can fit multiple of them into a 64-byte cache line

+     v-- slots that we can't
+              .-----. .-----.
     11        | eac | | flh |
               .-----. .-----.
     12        | eac | | flh |